eosio-eps/EEPs/EEPS/eep-4.md

 ## Specification

+### General Behaviour/Definitions (Apply to all proposal types)

+Any `vote_value` that is submitted that does not fall into the expected results will be only be used to count towards voter participation of the overall vote (if that metric is being observed).
+For example, for proposal type `referendum-v1`, a `vote_value` of `7` shall not count towards `No` or `Yes`, but the staked amount will count towards voter participation for the "15% voter participation threshold".

+Votes are weighted using XYZ (CONFIRM WITH DENIS)

+Proxy voting should be handled by first delegating the `staked` amount of a user towards its proxy.
+If the user casts a vote on a `proposal`, then their `stake` shall be removed from their proxy and weighted towards their chosen `vote_value` on its own.

 ### Referendum

 `referendum-v1` should be seen as the only `type` that Block Producers should utilize as a signal